Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow: Introduction

 \end{thm}

-The proof builds on the approach in \cite{alikakos1994convergence, fei2021phase} and consists of three main components: (1) an asymptotic expansion in local coordinates to construct k-approximate solutions; (2) spectral estimates of the linearized operator, with a focus on establishing coercivity; and (3) energy estimates to control the nonlinear terms.
-This article also includes several extensions.
-Notably, the model incorporates an additional mass constraint, introducing algebraic coupling that complicates the construction of approximate solutions.
-Furthermore, the analysis is generalized to dimensions greater than two and three, and the framework accommodates a broader class of double-well potentials.
-We also refer the interested reader to \cite{chen2011mass} for the justification of mass preserving Allen-Cahn model to volume preserving mean curvature flow.
+The proof builds on the approach developed in \cite{alikakos1994convergence,fei2021phase} and involves three main components.
+First, we perform an asymptotic expansion in local coordinates to construct $k$-th order approximate solutions.
+Second, we establish spectral estimates for the linearized operator, with particular attention to proving coercivity.
+Third, we derive energy estimates to control the nonlinear terms and close the argument.
+This article also contains several extensions of previous work.
+Notably, the model incorporates an additional mass constraint, leading to an algebraic coupling that complicates the construction of approximate solutions.
+Moreover, the analysis is generalized to spatial dimensions $n \geq 2$, including cases beyond two and three dimensions, and the framework accommodates a broader class of symmetric double-well potentials.
+For related results in the second-order setting, we refer the reader to \cite{chen2011mass}, which rigorously justifies the convergence of a mass-preserving Allen--Cahn model to volume-preserving mean curvature flow.
+Our work can be viewed as a higher-order analogue of this result, extending such convergence theory to fourth-order phase-field gradient flows.

+The convergence result obtained in this work is stated in terms of the $L^2$-norm of the order parameter.
+Higher-order regularity estimates for the difference between the diffuse and sharp interface solutions can, in principle, be deduced from the well-posedness theory together with suitable interpolation inequalities.
+For the well-posedness of this type of phase-field flow, we refer the interested reader to Wu~\cite{wu2022well} and the references therein.
+We also highlight another recent development concerning the generalized Cahn--Hilliard equation, due to Liu~\cite{liu2024solutions}, where the authors constructed multi-layer solutions in one spatial dimension and in three dimensions with radial symmetry.
+These results further illustrate the rich variety of patterns and dynamics that can arise in higher-order phase-field models.

 The remainder of this article is arranged as the following.
-In section \ref{sec-preliminaries}, we set up some general geometric framework and notations, some asymptotic expansion of geometric quantities and operators are also introduced.
-At Section \eqref{sec-approximate-solutions}, we introduce the asymptotic expansion method briefly and construct the $k$-approximate solutions.
+In section \ref{sec-preliminaries}, we set up some general geometric framework and notations; some asymptotic expansion of geometric quantities and operators are also introduced.
+At Section \ref{sec-approximate-solutions}, we introduce the asymptotic expansion method briefly and construct the $k$-approximate solutions.
 In Section \ref{sec-main-theorem}, we state our main theorem in this article and the proof is based on the coercivity of linearized operator established in \ref{sec-linear-coercivity}.
 Lastly, in Appendix A we give some technical lemmas used in the article.
 Appendix B is devoted to solving the order-by-order system from asymptotic expansion, and exploring the relation between the surface enclosed volume and background state.